-of this Form 10-K or any amendment to this Form 10-K. ☑

 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FO RM 10-K $\overline{\mathbf{V}}$ Annual Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal y year ended July 31, 2018 OR Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period d from to Commission File Number 0-21180 INT UIT INC. strant as specified in its charter) Delaware (State of incorporation) 77-0034661 (IRS Employer Identification No.) 2700 Coast Avenu ue, Mountain View, CA 94043 recutive offices, including zip code) - 50) 944-6000 ne number, including area code) Securities reg gistered pursuant to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered Common Stock, \$0.01 par value Nasdaq Global Select Market gistered pursuant to Section 12(g) of the Act: No one. ned issuer, as defined in Rule 405 of the Securities Act.
-Yes⊠ No □ - - reports pursuant to Section 13 or 15(d) of the Act.
-Yes□ No ☑ Indicate by c Exchange Ac heck mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities r such shorter period that the registrant was required to file such Interactive D electronically and posted on its corporate website, if any, every rsuant to Rule 405 of Regulation S-T during the preceding 12 months (or smit and post such files).
-Yes \boxtimes No \square • · ant to Item 405 of Regulation S-K is not contained herein, and will not

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one) Large accelerated filer [☑ Accelerated filer Non-accelerated filer Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No No The aggregate market value of Intuit Inc. outstanding common stock held by non-affiliates of Intuit as of January 31, 2018, the last business day of our most recently completed second fiscal quarter, based on the closing price of \$167.90 reported by the Nasdaq Global Select Market on that date, was \$41 billion.
-There were 258,671,620 shares of Intuit voting common stock outstanding as of August 24, 2018.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive proxy statement for its Annual Meeting of Stockholders to be held on January 17, 2019 are incorporated by reference in Part III of this Annual Report on Form 10-K.
+20549 i Oiki , 10 10 Annual Report pursuant to Se ction 13 or 15(d) of the Securi ties Exchange Act of 1934 For the fiscal year ended July 31, 2019 OR ☐ Transition report pursuant to Section 13 or 15(d) of the Sec urities Exchange Act of 1934 For the transition period from to INTU TINC.
+It as specified in its charter) Delaw are 77-0034661 (State or other jurisdiction of inc corporation or organization) (IRS Employer Identification No.) 2700 Coast Avenue, N Iountain View, CA 94043 (Address of principal execu tive offices, including zip code) 944-6000 (Registrant's telephone n number, including area code) Securities registered pursuant to Secti on 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.01 par valu e INTU Nasdaq Global Select Market Securities registered pursuant to Secti on 12(g) of the Act: None.
+Indicate by check mark if the registran t is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\ensuremath{\bigcirc}$ No $\ensuremath{\square}$ Indicate by check mark if the registran t is not required to file reports pu rsuant to Section 13 or 15(d) of the Act.
+Yes $\square$ No $ ot ot$ (or for such shorter period that th quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of e registrant was required to file such reports); and (2) has been subject to Illy every Interactive Data File required to be submitted pursuant to Rule 2 months (or for such shorter period that the registrant was required to definition of "large accelerated fil r, an accelerated filer, a non-accelerated filer, a smaller reporting company, er," "accelerated filer," "smaller reporting company," and "emerging Large accelerated filer 🗸 Accelera ted filer 🗌 Non-accelerated fi ler Smaller reporting company Emerging growth company If an emerging growth company, indicany new or revised financial accounting has elected not to use the extended transition period for complying with Section 13(a) of the Exchange Act. $\hfill\Box$ Indicate by check mark whether the re gistrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗸 ld by non-affiliates of Intuit as of January 31, 2019, the last business day of a price of \$215.82 reported by the Nasdaq Global Select Market on that •

+D 1 LK • $\mathbf{r}$ IV LU L

+There were 260,073,642 shares of Intuit voting common stock outstanding as of August 23, 2019.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's definitive proxy statement for its Annual Meeting of Stockholders to be held on January 23, 2020 are incorporated by reference in Part III of this Annual Report on Form 10-K.

-INTUIT INC. FISCAL 2018 FORM 10-K INDEX
+INTUIT INC. FISCAL 2019 FORM 10-K INDEX